Docs

 export HDX_NODE_CONSOLE_CAPTURE=0

-(Optional) Attach User Information or Metadata - BETA
+Attach User Information or Metadata

 To easily tag all events related to a given attribute or identifier (ex. user id or email), you can call the setTraceAttributes function which will tag every log/span associated with the current trace after the call with the declared attributes.
 It's recommended to call this function as early as possible within a given request/trace (ex. as early in an Express middleware stack as possible).